About

 My name is Susan Blakey, and I’m 67, widowed, and a mother to a special-needs adult son.
 I began writing this blog in 2007 to start a conversation about style for women over 50, and never stopped 😆.
 A few years ago I left my job as an administrative executive and went full-time with writing and managing une femme.

-In 2022, I completed an intensive training for color and style analysis and I’ve just launched personalized style services, including Color Analysis.
+In 2022, I completed an intensive training course with Red Leopard for color and style analysis and now offer personalized style services, including Color Analysis.
 But writing is always my first love, so I’ll be sharing my ideas, tips, finds and more here and keeping the conversation going.
 (Be sure to sign up to receive updates and exclusive content.)

 Why “une femme d’un certain âge”?